JDrost1818/plaster-python/README.md

 the root will be `src/main/com/example/`

 ### Installation
 Python's `setuptools` must be installed to install Plaster.
-If on a linux system, use the following:
+If on an ubuntu system, use the following:

     sudo apt-get install python-setuptools

+Otherwise, explore [setuptools](https://pypi.python.org/pypi/setuptools) to find how to install for your system.
 Then download Plaster onto your machine, navigate to the directory in which it was downloaded and run:

     python setup.py install